U.S. to approve sales it deems safe to blacklisted Huawei

 While American chipmakers welcomed Trump’s announcement, many industry and government officials were confused about the new policy.

-Speaking at an annual conference in Washington, Ross affirmed that the company would remain on the Entity List, meaning licenses would likely be denied, and said that the scope of items requiring licenses would not change.
+Speaking at a conference in Washington, Ross affirmed that Huawei would remain on the Entity List, meaning winning licenses would require overcoming a presumption of denial, and said the scope of items requiring licenses would not change.
 However, he opened the door to some approvals.

 “To implement the president’s G20 summit directive two weeks ago, Commerce will issue licenses where there is no threat to U.S. national security,” Ross said, referring to Trump’s announcement at the meeting of world leaders in Japan.